realXtend/doc/netgames/netgames-rex-2012.rst

 the server side by default, and that is where we want to have all the logic code of checking when a player scores, starting and stopping games etc.

+..
+NOTE: just moving the paddle on the client, and having physics work on the server, does not "just work". does it with the kinematic setting for rigidbody (bullet)?
+XXX

 In addition to having the logic code and the game state data, we need to handle clients / players joining and leaving the game.
 Joining is